Solid Temperature Model¶

 ![]() Example of a silicon plate. |

-Silicon The silocon plate has following properties $$ \begin{alignat*}{2} \kappa &= 111 \quad &\left[ \rm{W} / (\rm{m} \cdot \rm{K}) \right] \\ c_p &= 668 &\left[ \rm{J} / (\rm{kg} \cdot \rm{K}) \right] \\ \rho &= 2330 &\left[ \rm{kg} / \rm{m}^3 \right] \end{alignat*} $$ we can create the material using:
+Silicon The silicon plate has the following properties: $$ \begin{alignat*}{2} \kappa &= 111 \quad &\left[ \mathrm{W} / (\mathrm{m} \cdot \mathrm{K}) \right] \\ c_p &= 668 &\left[ \mathrm{J} / (\mathrm{kg} \cdot \mathrm{K}) \right] \\ \rho &= 2330 &\left[ \mathrm{kg} / \mathrm{m}^3 \right] \end{alignat*} $$ We can create the material using:

 |

-Note that once created the materials need to be added to the model
+Note that, once created, the materials need to be added to the model:

 Conditions¶